Redskins cannot move to new stadium unless team name changes: report

 The Washington Redskins are reportedly stuck at FedEx Field unless the organization decides to change its name.

-The team is looking to move to a new stadium in the near future and the potential of moving to RFK Stadium in D.C. hinges on the organization’s willingness to change its name, The Washington Post reported on Wednesday.
-Government officials echoed the same message.
+The team is looking to move to a new stadium in the near future, but their relocation from Maryland to the RFK Stadium in D.C. now hinges on the organization’s willingness to change its name, The Washington Post reported on Wednesday.

 NFL MAY MAKE FANS SIGN CORONAVIRUS LIABILITY WAIVERS TO ATTEND GAMES